Combinatorics of combinatorial topology: Suprema, atoms and simplices

-\begin{definition}[Full subposet] A subposet $Q$ of a poset $P$ is called {\it full} in $P$, if every cone of $P$ meets $Q$ in a cone of $Q$ or in the empty set.
+A subposet $Q$ of a poset $P$ is called {\it full} in $P$, if every cone of $P$ meets $Q$ in a cone of $Q$ or in the empty set.
 When $Q$ is a closed subposet, this is McCrory's definition (see also \cite[Lemma 2.6]{Mc}).
-When $P$ is a simplicial complex, this is the usual definition of a full subcomplex, cf.\ \cite{RS}. \end{definition}
+When $P$ is a simplicial complex, this is the usual definition of a full subcomplex, cf.\ \cite{RS}.

 It is easy to see that open subposets are full.

 \begin{lemma} A full subposet of a conditionally complete poset is conditionally complete. \end{lemma}

 \begin{proof} Let $F$ be a full closed subposet of a conditionally complete poset $P$.
 Given a subset $S\subset F$, the set $T$ of all lower bounds of $S$ in $P$ is a cone since $P$ is conditionally complete.
 Since $F$ is a subposet of $P$, the set of all lower bounds of $S$ in $F$ equals $T\cap F$, which is a cone since $F$ is full in $P$. \end{proof}